Best Buy slow cookers

 From how well the timer controls work to how it cooks the food, we look at all aspects of the best - or worst - slow cookers.
 This means you can be sure you're buying one that will be easy to use and will cook great food.
 Only slow cookers that give remarkable results earn our Best Buy recommendation.

-- Cooking: We test how well each slow cooker can make soups and stews on both its high and low setting.
-We also check the quality of food after it's been left on the 'keep warm' setting for an hour.
+- Cooking: We test how well each slow cooker can make stews on both its high and low setting.
+If the slow cooker comes with an auto setting, we also test this.
+And we check the quality of food after it's been left on the 'keep warm' setting for an hour.

 - Roasting: If a slow cooker is capable of roasting a whole chicken, we check how well it does this.
-We take into account the appearance of the chicken, how brown and crisp it is, how evenly roasted the meat is and how easy it is to remove the meat from the bone.
+We take into account the appearance of the chicken, how crisp it is, how evenly roasted the meat is and how easy it is to remove the meat from the bone.

-- Instructions: Slow cookers can come without any guidelines on how long to cook different types of meat or any recipes to help you get started.
+- Instructions: Slow cookers can come without much guidance how long to cook different types of meat or any recipes to help you get started.
 We check the user manual supplied with each model to assess whether it will help you on the path to culinary greatness and get the best out of your cooker.

 - Cleaning: If you're considering buying a slow cooker to help make cooking easier, you don't want to discover you've bought a model that's impossible to get clean.
 We assess how easy it is to clean the pot, lid and body of each model.